 - Kindful Pledges are not sent to QuickBooks via the integration.

 - QuickBooks doesn't send Kindful information about "deletes".
 This means if you delete a Sales Receipt in QuickBooks, you will need to manually delete the associated transaction in Kindful.
+We recommend not deleting Accounts, Classes, Items (aka Products and Services) as this can cause data to not sync.

 If you track Pledges, they need to be managed inside of Kindful.